purvitrivedi/project-one/README.md

       const iRotateRightBack = [0, -11, 14, 27]
       const iRotateTop = [12, 12, 12, 12]

-I then focused on implementing a few key extra features and styling
+Then, I focused on implementing a few key extra features and styling

 * Implement Keydown feature to accelerate downwards movement
-* Created a score count and start button
+* Score count and start button
 * Styling
 * Sounds